HTML24/HTML5-template/README.md

 If you need to use a special font for your project, then use the css-way with font-face.
 To generate the correct css-syntax and get the correct file formats for the font-face, use a font-face generator.
 Use our internal [font-face generator](http://html24-dev.dk/dennis/fonttool/) created by @dvaeversted.
 This will provide you with the necessary files together with an example of usage.

-If this should be down or not working for some reason, then use the [FontSquirrel generator](http://www.fontsquirrel.com/fontface/generator) instead.
+**If you aren't using our internal font-face generator**, or if it should be down or not working for some reason, then use the [FontSquirrel generator](http://www.fontsquirrel.com/fontface/generator) instead.
 If fontsquirrel doesn't work, then use either [Code and More](http://fontface.codeandmore.com/index.php) or [Font2Web](http://www.font2web.com/).

 When you use one of the above font-face generators, then there is one thing you need to be aware of.
 If you just copy/paste the code from the generator, then you might experience a jagged looking font.
 This happens because Chrome loads the svg-font, which is the last in the list, and this format isn't as sharp and crisp as some of the others.
 Therefore this needs to be loaded right after the `.eot` fonts.
 So the `@font-face` should be changed from this: